Lawhoer/Imdb-Inator-Extension/README.md

 - Now you can do cool things on video.
 Go ahead, don't hesitate, try it.

 ### REMEMBER!!
-- You can't use this extension without "Imdb-Extension-Server," don't forget to download and run it.
+- You can't use this extension without [Imdb-Extension-Server](https://github.com/Lawhoer/Imdb-Extension-Server) don't forget to download and run it.